NexPlayer/Unity-SDK/unity.md

 ![](images/image1.png)

-# 3. Capabilities and Limitations
+# 3. Capabilities and Requirements

 The NexPlayer™ Plugin for Unity is compatible with all Long Term Support (LTS) Unity versions: 2020,2019, and 2018.
 It is also compatible with Unity Versions 2021.2.Xand 2021.1.X.

-NexPlayer™ Plugin for Unity gives support for building for Android, iOS, Windows and macOS and WebGL.
+NexPlayer™ Plugin for Unity gives support for building for Android, iOS, Windows and macOS, WebGL and Nintendo Switch.

 ## 3.1.
 System Requirements